Agio Pnevma

 Agio Pnevma (Greek: Άγιο Πνεύμα) is a village and a former community in Serres regional unit of Central Macedonia, Greece located 12 km east of the city of Serres, on the southwestern mountain slopes of Menoikio (altitude 310 m).
-Since the 2011 local government reform it is a part (municipal unit) of the municipality Emmanouel Pappas, whose the seat is in Chryso.
-It has a population of 1.954 inhabitants.
+Since the 2011 local government reform it is a part (municipal unit) of the municipality Emmanouil Pappas, whose the seat is in Chryso.
+It has a population of 1,031 inhabitants (2021).
 Until 1928 was named "Vezniko" and from 1928 until 1940 "Monoiko".
 Its current name is Greek for "Holy Spirit."
 Well known modern Greek singer Glykeria was born in Agio Pnevma in 1953.

 History

 Greek antiquity

 The village presents an impressive lifetime from prehistoric until present times.
 Within the village at the hill of St. Constantine the site of a prehistoric settlement is testified, which was abandoned in early antiquity.
 After this life continued in the ancient times alongside the present village on the steep hill of "Gradiskos", where were found the ruins of an ancient small town, probably named "Monoikos" and belonged to the region of Odomantice.